samuelgozi/firebase-firestore-lite/README.md

 ref.delete(); // Returns a promise that resolves if deleted successfully.
 ```

-Just like that, its gone.
+Just like that, it's gone.

 ## Batch reads

 It is possible to get multiple documents with one request by using the `db.batchGet` method.

-The `batchGet` method can receives an array of References(of documents) or if you prefer you can just pass the paths.
+The `batchGet` method can receives an array of References (of documents) or if you prefer you can just pass the paths.

 ```js
 // Using an array of references: